sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_1.md

 7. What is **the answer** to the research question? _(in case of a goal: What is the contribution of the paper towards that goal?)_

+The authors found that there were some minor divergences in contemporary practice.
+However, their similarities (converging practices) outweighed the differences (divergences).

+The following convergent contemporary peer review practices have been found:
+1) Contemporary review is performed regularly and quickly just before the code is committed.
+2) Contemporary review usually involves two reviewers, but can vary depending on the complexity of change.
+3) Contemporary reviewers prefer discussion and ﬁxing code over reporting defects.
+4) Tool supported review provides the beneﬁts of traceability, when compared to email-based review, and can record implicit measures, when compared to traditional inspection.
+The rise in adoption of review tools provides an indicator of success.

+Additionally, they developed a new measure of the degree to which reviews spreads knowledge across the development team.
+This measure provides a quantiﬁcation of knowledge spread that has previously only had experiential support.

 8. What did you **not understand** of this paper?